- Search The Registry

 - Creating Support

 On this date in 1907, Shirley Graham DuBois was born.
-She was an African American author, playwright, composer, and activist.
+She was a Black author, playwright, composer, and activist.

 Feeling a need for a better education to provide for her family, Graham moved to Paris in 1929 to study music composition.
 A year later, she returned to America teaching at Morgan College in Baltimore for two years.
 She received her undergraduate and master's degrees from Oberlin College in 1934 and 1935.
 Graham then taught music and arts at Agricultural and Industrial State College in Nashville.
 She also became a supervisor at the Chicago Federal Theater in 1936.